Forest of Dean (UK Parliament constituency): Boundaries

 1885–1918: The Sessional Divisions of Coleford, Lydney, Newent, and Newnham.

 1918–1950: The Urban Districts of Awre, Coleford, Newnham, and Westbury-on-Severn, the Rural Districts of East Dean and United Parishes, Lydney, Newent, and West Dean, and part of the Rural District of Gloucester.

 1997–2010: The District of Forest of Dean, and the Borough of Tewkesbury wards of Haw Bridge and Highnam.

 2010–present: The District of Forest of Dean, and the Borough of Tewkesbury ward of Highnam with Haw Bridge.
-The constituency boundaries remained unchanged.
+The constituency boundaries remained unchanged by the Fifth Periodic Review of Westminster constituencies.

+The 2023 review of Westminster constituencies also left the boundaries unchanged.

 History

 This seat was created for the 1885 general election (replacing the two-seat constituency of West Gloucestershire under the Redistribution of Seats Act 1885), was redrawn for the 1918 general election, and abolished for the 1950 general election.
 It was re-created, with different boundaries, for the 1997 general election, and has thus far not undergone any boundary changes.